Consciousness Studies

 • Deeper appreciation of the Bhagavata worldview and its contemporary relevance

-This single program fee provides access to the full Consciousness Studies program, including recordings of past sessions, remaining live Saturday seminars, Canvas modules, assignments, and assessments.
-Students joining after the initial start date may engage with earlier Units asynchronously while participating in upcoming sessions in real time.
-Participants receive a Unit Certificate for each completed Unit and a Final Program Certificate upon successful completion of all requirements.
-The completion window for both individual Units and the full program extends through December 6, 2026, allowing participants to progress at a pace aligned with their schedules and commitments.
-This option offers the most comprehensive experience, supporting a coherent exploration of consciousness studies across metaphysical foundations, philosophical analysis, and applied perspectives.
-The program may be completed synchronously, asynchronously, or through a blended approach depending on individual schedules and learning goals.
+Join anytime — full access to the entire Consciousness Studies program via Canvas, including recordings of all past sessions, live Saturday seminars, modules, reflections, and contemplative practices.
+Participants joining after the initial start date may engage with earlier Units asynchronously while participating in upcoming sessions in real time.
+Participants receive a Unit Certificate of Participation for each completed Unit and a Final Certificate of Participation upon completion of all Units.
+The completion window extends through December 6, 2026, allowing participants to progress at a pace aligned with their schedules and commitments.
+This option offers the most comprehensive experience — a coherent journey through metaphysical foundations, philosophical inquiry, and consciousness studies.
+Engage synchronously, asynchronously, or through a blended approach.